kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contribute/what/implement_feature.md

 If your feature requires a platform-specific implementation, the proposal process should have validated that the idea *could* be implemented on all platforms.
 However, as the person implementing a new feature for the first time, you are not responsible for implementing the new feature for all platforms.
 You need to provide a complete implementation for *at least* one platform, including tests.
 For any other platforms, you will need to provide a "stub" implementation - an implementation that provides the bare interface definition, but raises a `NotImplementedError` or outputs a log message that the behavior isn't implemented on that platform.

+An important part of implementing a new feature is ensuring that feature is fully documented.
+At a minimum this means ensuring that there is API documentation; but it may also require adding a how-to or topic guide.

 {% endif %}

 ### Contributing new functionality